 Ongoing socialization is extremely important to prevent behavior problems.
 Socialization is especially important before the age of 6 months, but should also throughout your dog’s lifetime.
 Gentle socialization plays a huge role in preventing aggression and fearful behavior.
 Lack of socialization can lead to hyperactive behavior, barking, shyness and aggression.
 The younger you begin socializing your dog, the better, but all dogs can be gradually brought into new and even initially fearful situations and learn to enjoy them.
 Socialization is a lifelong process.
 For example, if your dog does not see any dogs for months or years at a time, you would expect his behavior to change around them when he does finally see them again.

-SOCIALIZING YOUR PUPPY DVD!
-Start your Dog on the Right Paw!
-Canine Fundamentals Training Video How to expose your dog to something new or something he is wary of:
+How to expose your dog to something new or something he is wary of:

 • Make sure that you remain calm and up-beat and keep his leash loose, if he is wearing one.